Chart Color Schemes

 Health performance in Eden is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Eden faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low at approximately 46%, covering around 1,646 people, compared to the national average of 55.3%.
+Eden faces significant health challenges with various conditions affecting both younger and older residents.
+Approximately 46% (~1,653 people) have private health cover, lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis (affecting 12.7% of residents) and mental health issues (8.6%).
-A total of 57.3% claim to be free from medical ailments, slightly lower than the Rest of NSW average of 59.6%.
-Eden has a higher proportion of seniors aged 65 and over at 33.5%, with around 1,188 people falling into this age group compared to 31.7% in Rest of NSW.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in some health metrics.
+The most prevalent medical conditions are arthritis (affecting 12.7% of residents) and mental health issues (8.6%), while 57.3% claim to be free from medical ailments, compared to 59.6% in Rest of NSW.
+Eden has a higher proportion of seniors aged 65 and over at 33.5% (1,193 people) than Rest of NSW's 31.7%.
+Health outcomes among seniors present challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health